 What is the best whole life insurance?

-There isn’t one whole life insurance company that offers the best policies for everyone.
-Each company has their pros and cons, so the best company for you depends on what you’re looking for.
-Based on our research, some of the top companies for whole life insurance are Northwestern Mutual, State Farm and MetLife.
+There is not one whole life insurance company that offers the best policies for everyone.
+Each company has their pros and cons, so the best one for you depends on your personal needs and life situations.
+It is recommended that you research the major life insurance companies in your state or city or get a professional advisor to make the choice easy for you.

 Who needs whole life insurance?